Bethania railway station

 Bethania railway station is located on the Beenleigh line in Queensland, Australia.
-It serves the suburb of Bethania in City of Logan.
+It serves the suburb of Bethania in the City of Logan.
 Immediately south of the station, the Beaudesert line branches off.

 History

 Bethania station opened in July 1885 as Kara Kara.
 In September that year, it became a junction station when the Beaudesert railway line opened and was renamed Bethania Junction.
-It resumed its original name in 1943.
+The “Junction” suffix was dropped in 1943.
 Refreshment rooms opened in 1908 and closed in 1964.
 On 21 April 1992, a third platform opened as part of the duplication of the line.
+As part of the Logan and Gold Coast Faster Rail project, the station will receive level crossing removals.

 Services

 Bethania station is served by all stops Beenleigh line services from Beenleigh to Bowen Hills and Ferny Grove.